Stuttgart, Germany

 Co-hosted by the Filipino Catholic Community in Bistum Limburg (led by Fr.
 Francis Ofrancia) and Philnity e.V. (founded by Paula Gutierrez Salangsang), this edition became the largest yet, drawing over 15,000 attendees.

 Don’t miss out!
-Mark your calendars and join us for a day of delicious food, great company, and ube-filled fun at Ube Fiesta 2025! 💜✨
+Mark your calendars and join us for a day of delicious food, great company, and ube-filled fun at Philippine Ube Fiesta 2025 in Stuttgart! 💜✨

 Marktplatz am Rathaus in Stuttgart is a historic and vibrant central square, serving as a hub for cultural, political, and commercial activities.
 Located in the heart of the city, it is home to the Stuttgart Rathaus (Town Hall), a striking modernist building that contrasts with the surrounding traditional architecture.
 The square has been a focal point of city life for centuries, hosting markets, festivals, and public gatherings.
 Annually, the square is where the PRIDE event happens, attended by more than 50,000 guests.